jobandtalent/MaxibonKataKotlin/README.md

 ## Kata Maxibon for Kotlin.

-During this kata we will try to find how to use property based testing from different points of view:
+During this kata we will try to find how to use testing from different points of view:

 * Using [TDD][tdd].